Bounds for Kloosterman sums on GL(n): Introduction

 \begin{cor} For $C = (p, \ldots, p)$ and characters $\psi, \psi'$ with $p \nmid \psi_j\psi_j'$ for $1 \leq j \leq n$ we have ${\rm Kl}_{p}( \psi, \psi', C^{\ast}w_*) = p^{n-1} + p^{n-2}$. \end{cor}

-The last result shows that Kloosterman sums can be fairly large.
-In particular, the best we can hope in general in the situation of Corollary \ref{cor5} is $\delta_n \asymp 1/n$.
+This shows that Kloosterman sums can be fairly large.
+In particular, up to the constant the saving of size $\delta_n \asymp 1/n$ in Corollary \ref{cor5} is asymptotically best possible.
 Corollary \ref{cor6} is a variation of \cite[Theorem 3]{Bl}, but proved by a completely different argument, since \cite[Theorem 3]{Bl} is special to the congruence subgroup $\Gamma_0(p)$.
-A similar, but more involved computation shows
+A similar, but more involved computation shows for instance